 The tool will help State leaders:

-- Determine their State's performance on over 250 health care quality measures.
+- Determine their State's performance on more than 250 healthcare quality measures.

 - Identify high-performing States for networking and best practice sharing.

 - Pinpoint statewide healthcare quality weaknesses to better target improvement initiatives.

 What Can This Tool Tell States About Their Performance?

 The State Snapshots are dashboards of healthcare quality measures, providing State officials with State-specific healthcare quality information.
 The goal is to help State officials and their public- and private-sector partners better understand healthcare quality and disparities in their State.